Icinga/icinga2/doc/6-distributed-monitoring.md

 Global zones can be used to sync generic configuration objects to all nodes depending on them.
 Common examples are:

-* Templates which are imported into zone specific objects
+* Templates which are imported into zone specific objects.
-* Command objects referenced by Host, Service, Notification objects
+* Command objects referenced by Host, Service, Notification objects.
-* Apply rules for services, notifications, dependencies and scheduled downtimes
+* Apply rules for services, notifications, dependencies and scheduled downtimes.
-* User objects referenced in notifications
+* User objects referenced in notifications.
-* Group objects
+* Group objects.
-* TimePeriod objects
+* TimePeriod objects.

 Plugin scripts and binaries cannot be synced, this is for Icinga 2 configuration files only.
 Use your preferred package repository